tfius/scaffold-eth/README.md

 - New Ephemeral key is created
 - Data is packaged, encrypted and uploaded
-- A transaction is sent to notify receiver of new data available You don't need to be bonded to send encrypted data, as long as receiver is registered with Smail you will be able to send encrypted data.
+- A transaction is sent to notify receiver of new data available You don't need to be bonded to send encrypted data.
+As long as receiver is registered with Smail you will be able to send encrypted data.

 You will be asked to decrypt your Smail Wallet every time you visit this page.
 NOTE: Only receiver can retrieve and decrypt its contents.